ruixiao24/winklink-mobisys2024/README.md

     - **freqs.npy**: Contains the ground truth for the 1D stripes with a shape of `(n_images, 512)`.

 - **Model Weights**:
   - The `model_weights` folder contains pretrained model weights that are compatible with images of three different sizes: 128x128, 256x256, and 512x512 pixels.
-These weights are crucial for deploying the trained models on your dataset without the need for retraining from scratch.
+These weights are useful for deploying the trained models on your dataset without the need for retraining from scratch.

-This structure ensures that users can easily navigate the provided resources, understand the

 ## Citing Our Work